GazeGraphResource/GazeGraph/README.md

      <img src="https://github.com/GazeGraphResource/GazeGraph/blob/master/pupilDevice.png" width = "700" height = "200" hspace="0"/>
 </p>
 <p align="center">
-Figure 1: (a) Close-up of the Pupil Core head-mounted eye tracker used in the data collection; (b) example of a subject wearing the eye tracking; (c) field of view of the subject, captured by the front scene camera, with the detected gaze point overlaid.
+Figure 1: (a) Close-up of the Pupil Core head-mounted eye tracker used in the data collection; (b) example of a subject wearing the eye tracker; (c) field of view of the subject, captured by the front scene camera, with the detected gaze point overlaid.
 </p>

 ### 1.2 Activities